sophgo/sophon-demo/docs/Environment_Install_Guide_EN.md

 ## 2 TPU-NNTC Environmental Installation

+**Attention, TPU-NNTC has stopped maintenance.
+If there are any issues with using TPU-NNTC, we recommend using TPU-MLIR.**

 If you are using BM1684, it is recommended to use TPU-NNTC to compile BModel.
 Usually, you need to install TPU-NNTC environment on an x86 host with Ubuntu 16.04/18.04/20.04 installed and running memory of 12GB or more.
 Here are the installation steps for TPU-NNTC environment:

 1. Installation of Docker